 5. Display Ads

 These are your classic advertisements though they’ve gone through a lot of changes in the last few years.
-These days advertisers are much more in tune with what the consumer will tolerate, with the rise of Ad-blocking Apps.
+These days advertisers or a search engine marketing consultant are much more in tune with what the consumer will tolerate, with the rise of Ad-blocking Apps.
 Advertisers now understand the trade-off between trying to get the attention of a customer and being blocked out completely.

 On the left hand side of the below image, you can see the display ad by Union Bank of India.

 Google has made the Google Mail Inbox open to all Google Ads users.
 This means that you may now find ‘Sponsored’ content sitting at the top of your email box.
 These are perhaps the most targeted ads offered by Google and they remain reasonably unobtrusive.
 Unless clicked, they simply appear like an email.

 They are also called the Google Sponsored Promotion ads since they appear in the sponsored tab of Gmail.